TheGuyMatt/mortem-os/README.md

 * `make isodir`: creates the directory required to build the iso image with `grub`
 * `make iso`: builds the iso image
 * `make clean`: cleans build file
-* `make dist`: puts all files in the directory into a tarball or distribution if needed
+* `make dist`: puts all files in the directory into a tarball for distribution if needed
 * `make todolist`: checks source files for `TODO` and `FIXME` comments and lists them

 ## Running